 There’s simply no pharmaceutical intervention and only time will tell the true efficacy of any drug or vaccine.
 (Source)

 There is also no guarantee the vaccine will stop the virus.
 According to Dr. Anthony Fauci, the main goal of the COVID-19 vaccines are to stop severe cases and life-threatening complications.
 Preventing COVID-19 infections and transmissions is secondary.
 (Source, Source, Source)

-So the vaccine is meant to help the really sick but no guarantee of fewer transmission risks.
+So the vaccine is meant to help the really sick, but there is no guarantee of fewer transmission risks.

-The irony in this is that the really sick or very immunocompromised are recommended not to get the vaccine.
+The irony is that the really sick or very immunocompromised are recommended not to get the vaccine.
 (Source)